-What about the second piece of information: "if we add the number of cat legs and the number of bird legs, we get 76?"
+What about the second piece of information: "if we add the number of cat legs and the number of bird legs, we get 76"?
 Since a cat has 4 legs, if the lady owns x cats there are 4x cat legs.
 Since a bird has 2 legs, if the lady owns y cats there are 2y bird legs.
-This means we can replace this second piece of information with the equation
+This means we can replace this second piece of information with an equation:

 If x is the number of cats and y is the number of birds, the word problem is described by this system of equations:

-In the previous problem, x meant the number of cats and y meant the number of birds.
+In this problem, x meant the number of cats and y meant the number of birds.
 In order to have a meaningful system of equations, we need to know what each variable represents.
 If we can master this skill, we'll be sitting in the catbird seat.